JamesKarpelli/new-apis-fraday-reading/README.md

 Let's use the [search](https://developer.foursquare.com/docs/venues/search) venue API to find a place to grab some coffee.
 Read through the documentation and use Postman to construct an API call to find coffee shops near you.

 We want to pass parameters of `near` and `query`, along with our `client_secret`, `client_id`, and `v` parameters.

-If we did it right, we should get a JSON response with an array of `venues`, each of which should conform to the [venue](https://developer.foursquare.com/docs/responses/venue) documentation.

 Great!
 Now that we know how to query the API and get the results we want with Postman, how do we actually do this in code?

-We're going to use [Faraday](https://github.com/lostisland/faraday) to access the Foursquare API from our Rails application.
-The basic app is set up, and you can code along as we add the feature to search for nearby coffee shops.

-### Faraday

-Faraday is an HTTP client library that abstracts and standardizes some lower-level HTTP functions and makes it easy to build requests and get responses from an API.

-**Advanced:** In this lesson, and indeed in most cases, you'll use the built-in [Net::HTTP](http://ruby-doc.org/stdlib-2.3.0/libdoc/net/http/rdoc/Net/HTTP.html) library for HTTP functions.
-However, other libraries offer different advantages in categories like performance ([Patron](http://toland.github.io/patron/)) or multi-threading capability ([Typhoeus](https://github.com/typhoeus/typhoeus#readme)).
-Using a library like Faraday, which wraps and abstracts these lower-level libraries, allows you to maintain the same client code even if you change the underlying library later.

 Add Faraday to the `Gemfile` and run `bundle install`: